jweisbeck/adaptive-ads/README.md

 		* Presents new opportunities to use traditional online sales channels to target users of other devices, rather than assuming the risks of devising new product platforms to reach them.
 	* Cons
 		* The definition of contexts is dependent on browser width/screen size (we avoid touch/no touch flag)
-		* Requires marketing, sale and AdOps culture shift to serve ads in the new additional contexts
+		* Requires a culture shift to serve ads in a responsive environment
 		* Selling ads with additional contexts could be potentially confusing to advertisers and creative agencies
 3. How it works: For marketing, sales and product
 	* Internally determined number and nature of contexts, which means business goals can define the contexts rather than outside constraints